 Overview

 The ConnectALL Deployment Program (“the Program”) will support the deployment of broadband to unserved and underserved locations statewide.
-The Program will provide grant funding directly to eligible applicants (see the Program Guidelines for the definition of eligible applicants) to construct and install last-mile infrastructure, and/or communications equipment that can deliver broadband services to unserved and underserved locations.
+The Program will provide grant funding directly to eligible applicants (see the Program Guidelines for the definition of eligible applicants) to construct and install last-mile infrastructure and/or communications equipment that can deliver broadband services to unserved and underserved locations.
 The Program is funded by the U.S. Department of Commerce’s National Telecommunications and Information Administration (“NTIA”), which allocated $664.6 million to the State of New York through the Broadband Equity, Access, and Deployment (“BEAD”) Program.
 New York State's Broadband Deployment Initial Proposal, Volumes 1 and 2, describe how ConnectALL will effectively invest the BEAD allocation to attract private investment and reach unserved locations.
+New York State’s Broadband Deployment Final Proposal describes the provisional awards to be made through the Program.

-The ConnectALL Deployment Program Request for Applications (RFA) was released in December 2024, with two rounds of applications due on February 7 and March 28, 2025.
+The ConnectALL Deployment Program Request for Applications (RFA) was released in December 2024, with four rounds of applications due on February 7, March 28, May 12, and July 30, 2025.
 Through the RFA, ConnectALL will fund projects to construct and install infrastructure and communications equipment to provide high-speed internet access to eligible locations within designated grant areas.
-A new RFA for Priority, Reliable, and Alternative Technology Solutions was released on April 14, 2025 with applications due on May 5, 2025.

-Learn more about the ConnectALL Deployment Program Request for Applications
+Learn more about implementation of the ConnectALL Deployment Program

 Prequalification Application

-The ConnectALL Deployment Program Request for Prequalification Applications was opened for previous rounds of applications from June-September 2024, and December 2024-February 2025, and reopened for an additional round of applications on April 14, 2025.
-Prequalification Applications will establish the threshold qualifications of prospective Eligible Applicants by assessing prospective grantees’ financial, managerial, and technical qualifications, as well as past experience and capacity to deploy last-mile broadband.
-All entities interested in applying for funding through the ConnectALL Deployment Program RFA must complete the Prequalification Application process before a funding application will be considered.
+The ConnectALL Deployment Program Request for Prequalification Applications was open for applications from June-September 2024, December 2024-February 2025, and April-July, 2025.
+Prequalification Applications established the threshold qualifications of prospective Eligible Applicants by assessing prospective grantees’ financial, managerial, and technical qualifications, as well as past experience and capacity to deploy last-mile broadband.
+All entities interested in applying for funding through the ConnectALL Deployment Program RFA must have completed the Prequalification Application process before submitting applications for funding.

 Share Updated Information on Location Eligibility